cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - How many people died corona
 - How many people have been diagnosed with Covid-19
 - What is the number of covid 19 cases in [Malta]{"entity": "country_code", "value": "MT"}
+- What is the number of covid 19 cases in the [Kingdom of Thailand]{"entity": "country_code", "value": "TH"}
 - Word's situation
 - World's situation